JuliaDataScience/JuliaDataScience/contents/why_julia.md

 Chris mentions that, while using [`DifferentialEquations.jl`](https://diffeq.sciml.ai/dev/), a package that he developed and currently maintains, a user reported that Julia has the best GPU-based quaternion ODE Solver and he said that he had no idea because he didn't even implemented it.
 Most of the merit is due to multiple dispatch and high user code/type sharing.

-To conclude, we think that multiple dispatch is best explained by one of the creators of Julia, [Stefan Karpinski, at JuliaCon 2019](https://youtu.be/kc9HwsxE1OY) [@thejuliaprogramminglanguageJuliaCon2019Unreasonable2019] (if you reading the printed book or a static PDF please click on the link to go the video or check the citation):
+To conclude, we think that multiple dispatch is best explained by one of the creators of Julia, [Stefan Karpinski, at JuliaCon 2019](https://youtu.be/kc9HwsxE1OY) [@thejuliaprogramminglanguageJuliaCon2019Unreasonable2019] (if you are reading the printed book or a static PDF please click on the link to go the video or check the citation):

 <style>.embed-container { position: relative; padding-bottom: 56.25%; height: 0; overflow: hidden; max-width: 100%; } .embed-container iframe, .embed-container object, .embed-container embed { position: absolute; top: 0; left: 0; width: 100%; height: 100%; }</style><div class='embed-container'><iframe src='https://www.youtube.com/embed/kc9HwsxE1OY' frameborder='0' allowfullscreen></iframe></div>